rafadavis/python/sections/run.md

 ## Challenges

 1. Rewrite your program so that you assign the message to a variable, then print the variable.
 This will make your program two lines instead of one.
-There's a fancy programmer word for rewriting your code without changing it's behavior—"refactoring."
+There's a fancy programmer word for rewriting your code without changing its behavior—"refactoring."

 2. (optional) Are you already getting sick of typing `python hello.py` again and again?
 Try typing `!!` in the command line (the `$`).
 This will run your last line of code again.